 In cash accounting, on the other hand, the portion of wages not paid until after the first of the year wouldn’t be recognized until 2021.
 In this case, the company using cash accounting would get a delayed tax benefit by recognizing those wage expenses later.
-Also, there’d be misalignment between expenses for wages and output created during the time employees were earning those wages.
+Also, there’d be misalignment between wages expenses and output created when employees were earning those wages.

 In other cases, companies using cash accounting actually get tax benefits later.
-It just depends on the type of transaction and when money is changing hands.
+It depends on the transaction type and when money is changing hands.

 There are two methods that businesses can use for recognizing expenses: cash and accrual.
 There are rules and practices governing both types of accounting, including how to use them and who can use them.
 Each has its own benefits and drawbacks.
 If you want to use the expense recognition principle, though, accrual accounting is the better option.